insilica/gdc-spark-gitbook/examples/IR_Methylation.md

   2. GSTP methylation information

 ## IR Response Data
-  To collect IR response information we look for all Genomic Data Commons cases where the patient received IR.
-We use `gdc-spark` to compile methylation data with response data.
+  To collect IR response and methylation information we aggregate the below:

+  1. Collect all GDC cases where the patient received IR.
+  2. Collect all open access Illumina Human Methylation 450k for these cases.

 The `DatasetBuilder` called `IRCases` builds this dataset.
 Its code is given below in **Appendix - IRCases**.
-The first few rows of this dataset are below:
+The first rows of this dataset are below:

 |fileId|cgref|beta_value|caseId|radiation_response|sampleType|
 |---------|----|-------|-----|------------------|-----------------|-------------------|